vadisala123/question_classification/README.md

 # Results and Accuracy

-We tested the data on file "testdata.txt" which is same as train data and that gives below performance results Accuracy : 0.978000
+We tested the data on file "testData.txt" which is same as train data and that gives below performance results Accuracy : 0.978000
 Variance score: 0.98